Ecommerce is booming and showing no sign of slowing down as more entrepreneurs make the move into online business.

 Half of the consumers surveyed said they actively look for independently owned businesses when shopping and gave “supporting entrepreneurship” as one of the reasons why.

 A recent Drapers article also says independent businesses are increasingly moving online.
 With some even redirecting their marketing budget to focus on Google Ads and redesigning a website.

 If “independent business” is part of your messaging, this is a great time to make it loud and clear through website copy, blogs, newsletters and social media.

-But the key thing to remember in all of this is that trends come and go.
+The key thing to remember though is that trends come and go.

 What works now, might not get the same results next year.
-However, by keeping an eye on consumer trends, you’re more likely to nail the messaging and reach your target market.
+But by keeping an eye on consumer trends, you’re more likely to nail the messaging and reach your target market.

 Looking to raise the profile of your business?
 Get in touch to find out how a copywriter can help at email@example.com